History of the Victor Harbor Rock ’N’ Roll Festival

 “A big welcome to a number of first time bands this year, including Raunchy Sugar, Mack Brown Rox and Dick Dandy and the wingmen.
 The Memphis Suns performed at our very first festival and we welcome them back!”

-It’s not just about the music, though.
+But the festival has always been about more than the music.
 The whole town gets involved.
 Shopfronts go retro, volunteers roll up their sleeves, and festivalgoers dress to impress.
-From jiving in the street to snapping selfies in front of rows of vintage cars, it’s a weekend full of fun, nostalgia, and community pride.
+From jiving in the street to snapping photos in front of rows of vintage cars, it’s a weekend full of fun, nostalgia and community pride.